WIS International

 Development Handoff & Implementation

-To ensure the designs were accurately implemented, I collaborated closely with developers, creating reusable templates for consistent page layouts and providing responsive design components for smooth integration.
-I also regularly participated in design reviews to tackle any implementation challenges and ensure the final product reflected the original design vision.
+To ensure accurate implementation, I collaborated closely with developers, creating reusable templates for consistent layouts and providing responsive design components for seamless integration.
+I also participated in regular design reviews to address implementation challenges and ensure the final product stayed true to the original design vision.

 Results & Impact